relai/todosapp/todosapp-play/README.md

 Integration of  build with Maven is achieved with the help of exec-maven-plugin.

 To build the project

     mvn clean install

-To run the application,
+To run the application

      mvn exec:exec -Dexec.executable=activator.bat -Dexec.args="run 8080"

-###Special Note NetBeans
+###Special Note on NetBeans Integration

 If you open the module as a Maven project in NetBeans, you can run NetBeans command Clean, Build, Run and Debug, leveraging NetBeans integration with Maven.

-Note that when you run Debug, it only runs the application with remote debugging enabled.
+Note that when you run Debug in this module, it only runs the application with remote debugging enabled.
 Afterwards, you need to attach NetBeans by remote debuggin at port 9999.